hackoregon/backend-service-pattern/README.md

 ### 4. Start the project

-* Run `start-proj.sh` to view your service's catalog page
+* Run `start-proj.sh` to view your service's swaggerized API

 ### 5. Setup your project in travis